lisenet/RHCA-study-notes/README.md

 * EX407 - Ansible
 * EX403 - Satellite Deployment and Systems Management
 * EX415 - Security
+* DO180 - Intro to containers, Kubernetes, and Red Hat OpenShift

 ## Topics in Progress

-* DO180 - Intro to containers, Kubernetes, and Red Hat OpenShift
+* EX280 - OpenShift Administration I

 ## Topics of Interest

 * EX342 - Diagnostics and Troubleshooting
 * EX442 - Performance Tuning
 * EX210 - OpenStack
-* EX280 - OpenShift Administration

 # About the project